1924 Stanley Cup Final

-The 1924 Stanley Cup Finals saw the National Hockey League (NHL) champion Montreal Canadiens defeat the Western Canada Hockey League (WCHL) champion Calgary Tigers two games to none in the best-of-three game series.
+The 1924 Stanley Cup Final saw the National Hockey League (NHL) champion Montreal Canadiens defeat the Western Canada Hockey League (WCHL) champion Calgary Tigers two games to none in the best-of-three-game series.
 It was Montreal's fourth appearance in the Finals and second championship.

 This was the last Finals until the 1983 Stanley Cup Finals to be contested by a team from Alberta and the last Finals until 1986 to be contested by a team from Calgary.

 Paths to the Finals

 As in 1922, the PCHA champion met the WCHL champion in a playoff, with the winner to meet the NHL champion in the Final.
 That series was held in Vancouver, Calgary and Winnipeg.
 The NHL champion would have to play the loser to advance to the Finals.
 Montreal first played the Vancouver Maroons, defeating them 2–0 in a best-of-three to advance to the Finals.